Hi folks. I have a bit of a conundrum: I'm spending some downtime getting used to a new

 Oh, it sounds fine on my mono Mixcube

-Mixing, Mastering, Audio Editing at The Dustbowl Audio
+Mixing, Mastering, Audio Editing (and articles) at The Dustbowl Audio